RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: RKHSMetaMod through examples

-The RKHS meta-models associated with this grid of values of $\mu$ are gathered in a new list "resgnew".
-Set $\gamma_{(1:4)}=(0.2, 0.1, 0.01, 0.005)$, and calculate the RKHS meta-models for this new grid of values of $(\mu,\gamma)$ using \fct{pen$\_$MetMod} function:\\ \texttt{ R> gamma <- c(0.2,0.1,0.01,0.005)\\ R> mu <- c(mu$\_$g[5],mu$\_$g[6],mu$\_$g[7])/sqrt(n)\\ R> resgnew <- list()\\ R> resgnew[[1]] <- resg[[5]];resgnew[[2]] <- resg[[6]];resgnew[[3]] <- resg[[7]]\\ R> res <- pen$\_$MetMod(Y,Kv,gamma,mu,resgnew,0,0)\\ } The output "res" is a list of twelve RKHS meta-models.
+It appears that the minimum prediction error corresponds to the solution of the RKHS group lasso algorithm with $\mu_g=0.041$, so $\mu_i=0.041/\sqrt{n}$. \item[2.]
+Choose a smaller grid of values of $\mu$, $(\mu_{(i-1)},\mu_i,\mu_{(i+1)})$, and set a grid of values of $\gamma>0$.
+Calculate the RKHS meta-models associated with each pair of the tuning parameters $(\mu,\gamma)$ by the function \fct{pen$\_$MetMod}.
+Calculate the prediction errors for the new sequence of the RKHS meta-models using the function \fct{PredErr}.
+Compute the empirical Sobol indices for the \textit{best} estimator.
+Let us go back to the implementation of the example and apply this step $2$:\\ The grid of the values of $\mu$ in this step is $(0.081,0.041,0.020)/\sqrt{n}.$ The RKHS meta-models associated with this grid of the values of $\mu$ are gathered in a new list "resgnew".
+We set $\gamma_{(1:4)}=(0.2, 0.1, 0.01, 0.005)$, and we calculate the RKHS meta-models for this new grid of the values of $(\mu,\gamma)$ using \fct{pen$\_$MetMod} function:\\ \texttt{ R> gamma <- c(0.2, 0.1, 0.01, 0.005); mu <- c(mu$\_$g[5], mu$\_$g[6], mu$\_$g[7])/sqrt(n)\\ R> resgnew <- list()\\ R> resgnew[[1]] <- resg[[5]]; resgnew[[2]] <- resg[[6]]; resgnew[[3]] <- resg[[7]]\\ R> res <- pen$\_$MetMod(Y, Kv, gamma, mu, resgnew, 0, 0)\\ } The output "res" is a list of twelve RKHS meta-models.
 These meta-models are evaluated using a new dataset, and their prediction errors are displayed in Table \ref{tab:errorex3}.

 The minimum prediction error is associated with the pair $(0.020/\sqrt{n},0.01)$, and the \textit{best} RKHS meta-model is then $\widehat{f}_{(0.020/\sqrt{n},0.01)}$.